-Students needing assistance with fluency in English may join our English as Additional Language or Dialect program (formerly known as English as a Second Language).
+Students needing assistance with fluency in English may join our English as Additional Language or Dialect program.

 Learning Support Unit (LSU)